 You can get help handling California Vehicle Code Section 23109(c): Exhibition of Speed charges by contacting the Simmrin Law Group today.
 Our professional criminal defense lawyers can help you build a defense or handle the intricacies of a plea bargain.

-You can reach us by completing our online contact form or giving us a call.
+You can reach us by completing our online contact form or by calling us.
 Get legal help today with a free consultation.
-Let us fight to protect your future if you’ve been charged.
+Let us fight to protect your future after an alleged offense.